About the Human Resources Division

 Human Resources Division

-The Human Resources Division provides a full array of human resources services including recruitment, job development, compensation analysis, policy consultation, personnel transactions/benefits processing, management and employee relations and career development for the 1400+ employees of the Department of Public Safety.
-In addition, 225+ positions/employees for six attached agencies are administratively attached to DPS for benefits and transactions services.
+The Human Resources Division provides human resources services including recruitment, job development, compensation analysis, policy development and consultation, personnel transactions/benefits processing, employee relations, and career development for the more than 1,600 employees of the Department of Public Safety.
+In addition, three attached agencies (over 300 positions/employees) are administratively attached to DPS for benefits and transaction services.